CABLE-LSM/CABLE/documentation/docs/developer_guide/doc_guide/science_doc.md

     !
     !
-The references should show the name of the authors and the publication ! year in the rendered text (e.g. "Wang and Leuning, 1998") and be a hyperlink ! to the paper using the DOI link as follow:
+The references should show the name of the authors and the publication ! year in the rendered text (e.g. "Wang and Leuning, 1998") and be a hyperlink ! to the paper using the DOI link as follows:
     !
     !
 [Wang and Leuning 1998](https://doi.org/10.1016/S0168-1923(98)00061-6)
     !